In this post, you will see three dishcloth knitting patterns that will help you to practice basic knitting stitches.

 This dishcloth set of three knits up quickly and the simple designs make for a relaxing and enjoyable knit.

-Scroll down for the pattern instructions and download the pattern PDF to print out and enjoy!
+Scroll down for the pattern instructions and grab your free pattern PDF to print out and enjoy!

 - Please do not copy, sell, redistribute or republish this pattern.